raghavagps/CovXpred/README.md

 One can find out more about the machine learning algorithms used to predict the sovid-19 using chest images in the https://github.com/shubham20315/Prediction-of-Covid-19-using-Chest-images/blob/main/Covid-19%20Prediction.pdf and you can also find our working model at https://covid-india-working-app.herokuapp.com/ here you can upload a chest image in jpeg format and it will provide you the information wether the image is of a covid patient or not.

 # Dataset Description
-We have worked on the covid prediction dataset that we have acquired from github [15].
+We have worked on the covid prediction dataset that we have acquired from github.
 The dataset consists of 5184 total images in which we have taken 2084 images for training and 3100 images for Testing purposes.
 In training we have used 84 images for Covid and 2000 images for Non-Covid.
 In testing we have taken 100 images for Covid and 3000 images for Non-Covid.
  1) The Dataset link is as follows https://drive.google.com/drive/folders/1PQyLPCZvwN1T6NopAiAHA9O-q5SpgHNH?usp=sharing

 # Installation of Prediction Model